doomlab/LAB2/README.md

 - `naivebayes_classification.Rmd` is a Naive Bayes classifier algorithm on the top 500 most common words from the abstracts.
 - `keras_cnn.Rmd` - a convolutional neural network model using keras and tensorflow to model the abstracts on a more complex level.

-## Shiny App Folder
+## Shiny App

 We have previously developed a shiny app avaliable at http://wordnorms.com/lab_table.html for the original LAB database.
-This folder links to the DOOM lab's shiny app folder, which has the new shiny app for the LAB2.0: https://github.com/doomlab/shiny-server --> `wn_lab2` folder.
+The original shiny app can be found at: https://github.com/doomlab/shiny-server/tree/master/wn_lab.
+The entire wordnorms website was updated to a shiny app with new data for the LAB and other projects, which is stored here: https://github.com/doomlab/wordnorms.

-## Manuscript
+## The `Manuscript` Folder

 This folder will contain the static manuscript as part of this project presented at the Society for Computers in Psychology.
-We expect to submit to Behavior Research Methods by the end of December 2019.

-## Presentations
+## The `Presentation` Folder

 This folder contains the presentations for the LAB2.0.

+- Cunningham, A., Chate, N. & Buchanan, E.M.
+(2019, November).
+Automating the Linguistic Annotated Bibliography (LAB).
+Spoken presentation for the Annual Meeting of the Society for Computers in Psychology, Montreal, Canada.